-A convection heater is another versatile option for a garage space heater.
+When considering which is the best space heater for garage, a convection heater is another versatile option for a garage space heater.
 You can choose a unit that’s powered by electricity, natural gas or propane.
 These heaters operate by air convection currents circulating through the unit and across its heating element, thus heating the air around you.
 Depending on the type and size of your appliance, the unit could heat pretty quickly, while others take a little longer to warm a room.
 So, factor in how cold your garage gets and how long you’re willing to wait for it to warm up when you choose a convection heating system.

 Ductless Heating and Cooling

 There are many reasons to go with a ductless heating and cooling system to heat your garage.
 Sometimes called split systems, multi-split systems, or split-ductless systems, a ductless system heats or cools with a single unit.
 They’re an efficient use of energy, thereby saving you money on your utility bill.
 And ductless systems are eco-friendly since they meet the highest, most efficient energy guidelines.
 If that wasn’t enough to consider this option, they are easier to install than most HVAC systems.